playframework/playframework/documentation/manual/working/javaGuide/main/forms/JavaFormHelpers.md

 @[full-form](code/javaguide/forms/fullform.scala.html)

+For selects with grouped options, use the `selectGrouped` helper.
+Its `optionGroups` argument pairs each group label with that group's value-label options; an empty group label emits ungrouped options.
+Java maps can be converted to the required sequence with `views.html.helper.optionsGrouped`, and groups can be disabled by passing their labels in the reserved `_disabledGroups` argument.

 As for the `form` helper, you can specify an extra set of parameters that will be added to the generated HTML:

 @[extra-params](code/javaguide/forms/helpers.scala.html)